douglasbagnall/nga-kupu/README.md

 `englishwords.txt` is a text file that will soon be incorporated into `kupu_tūtira.py` in order to better scrutinise Māori words.
 It has been passed through `kupu_tūtira.py` and `dictionarycheck.py` and is the list of Māori form undefined words from a corpus of approximately 15 million English words.

-# hiki_niupepa_kōwae to-do List
+# hiki_niupepa_kōwae To-Do List

-- Edit the script so that it can continue from where it left off if the process gets interrupted
+- Edit the script so that if a url was not written in the previous entry, it can rewrite the previous entry still.
+(Could be done by always getting the second to last url rather than the last url)
-- Maybe include the page number with the paragraph that is being written, which will require a rework of tiki_kupu_tōkau()
-- Include how long the job took in terminal output
-- Find a better way to divide between paragraphs
-- Fix the script so the first page isn't always labelled number 1
+- Change tuhi_kupu_tōkau_kuputohu's name since rāringa_kaituhituhi now does the writing
+- Fix the printouts so that it doesn't say it's fetching pages that aren't being written?
 - Split up text entries that are evaluated as being under a certain percentage of Māori (like 95%) and evaluate them by paragraph